-At Village of Roscoe board meetings, president Mark Szula presides over the proceedings, doesn't give speeches, and votes only to break a tie - as Illinois village presidents are supposed to.
-He seems to have already made up his mind about what direction the Village needs to go.
+At Village of Roscoe board meetings, president Mark Szula presides over the proceedings, doesn't give speeches, and votes only to break a tie - which is what Illinois village presidents are supposed to do.
+He knows what direction he wants the Village to go.
 At many meetings, Trustee Carol Gustafson asks most of the questions and is not shy about her opinions.
 Gustafson is a retired high school government teacher.
 Szula is a business representative for The International Union of Operating Engineers Local 150.

 In general, the Roscoe Board of Trustees is evenly divided.
 Even the way Szula has seated them reflects it.
 On controversial issues, the three trustees on Szula's right usually vote one way, the three on his left vote the other way, and in the case of a tie, Szula usually breaks it by voting with those on his left.

 In next April's election, Gustafson will be seeking to take Szula's position, after serving several terms as trustee.
 And three Roscoe residents - Michael Sima, Michael Wright, William Babcock - have joined her slate, seeking to win the three trustee positions that will be on the April 2023 ballot.
 The four candidates are creating a website at vote4abetterroscoe.com and announced their slate at a news conference at Jessica's Restaurant on Tuesday, Aug.
 30.

 Gustafson acknowledged that the location was symbolic: in October 2020 [PDF], her opponent cast the deciding vote that led to Jessica's Restaurant being ticketed in November for violating Gov. J.B.
 Pritziker's COVID-19 executive order banning indoor dining, as reported in the Rockford Register-Star.